Nicolas Gagnon Partner, Lawyer

 4. Lexpert Recognizes Two Partners as Leading Infrastructures Lawyers in Canada

-On June 16, 2022, Lexpert recognized the expertise of two of our partners in its 2022 Lexpert Special Edition: Infrastructure.
-Nicolas Gagnon and André Vautour now rank among Canada’s leaders in the area of infrastructure law.
+On May 23, 2023, Lexpert recognized the expertise of two of our partners in its 2023 Lexpert Special Edition: Infrastructure.
+Nicolas Gagnon and André Vautour now rank among Canada's leaders in the area of infrastructure law.
 Nicolas Gagnon specializes in construction law and surety law.
 He counsels public and private sector clients, professional services firms and contractors as well as surety companies at every stage of construction projects.
 He advises clients with respect to the public bidding and procurement process, and is involved in the drafting of contract documents and the management of the work and any claims resulting therefrom.
 André Vautour practices in the fields of corporate and commercial law and is particularly interested in corporate governance, strategic alliances, joint ventures, investment funds and mergers and acquisitions of private corporations.
-He practises also in the field of technology law (drafting technology development and transfer agreements, licensing agreements, distribution agreements, outsourcing agreements, and e-commerce agreements).
+He also practises in the field of technology law (drafting technology development and transfer agreements, licensing agreements, distribution agreements, outsourcing agreements, and e-commerce agreements).

 Read more